revaturelabs/interviewquestions/Bigdata.md

 <details><summary> Show Answer </summary>

-Basic profile is read and executed when Bash is invoked as an interactive login shell, while . bash is executed for an interactive non-login shell.
-Basic profile to run commands that should run only once, such as customizing the $PATH environment variable .
+- Used to read and executed when Bash is invoked as an interactive login shell, while . bash is executed for an interactive non-login shell.
+- Used to run commands that should run only once, such as customizing the $PATH environment variable .

 </details>